dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_3-tokyo-after-lunch.md

     </figcaption>
 </figure>

-After a quite long metro trip, we decided to have a quick look around the perimeter of the park, and then took a sit to have some rest and appretiate the view as the Tokyo Tower started to light up.
+After a quite long metro trip, we decided to have a quick look around the perimeter of the park, and then took a sit to have some rest and appreciate the view as the Tokyo Tower started to light up.

 <figure>
     <div class="flex-row">